 Zelda: Ugh!
 I hate bad puns!

-The Lancer: Zelda is more like Linka's battle partner in this verse than a Damsel in Distress he has to save or The Herald that points him toward Ganon.
-Her haughty princess demeanor provides a contrast to the over-confidence hero.
+The Lancer: Zelda is more like Link's battle partner in this universe than a Damsel in Distress he has to save or The Herald that points him toward Ganon.
+Her haughty princess demeanor provides a contrast to the over-confidend hero.

 Loves Me Not: Link does this at the start of the episode "Stinging The Stinger" and blames the flower on the poor result.